maryamtoutou/Ecommerce-Customer-Behavior-SQL/README.md

 * **Data Visualization:** Microsoft Power BI

 ### 📊 Key Business Insights
-* **The "Price-Shipping" Mismatch:** I initially thought high prices were causing people to abandon their carts.
+* **The "Price-Checkout" Friction:** I initially thought high prices were causing people to abandon their carts.
 However, my SQL drill-down analysis showed that the most abandoned products were actually very cheap (e.g., $0.40).
-This means customers are leaving because the shipping costs are too high compared to the cheap product.
+This suggests a strong price-checkout friction, where very low-priced items are frequently abandoned, likely due to disproportionate additional fees (like shipping) or minimum basket size thresholds at checkout.
-* **The 80/20 Rule (Top Brand):** One brand ("runail") brings in the most sales, but it also has a massive abandonment rate (80,411 adds to cart vs. 49,510 removals).
+* **Top-Performing Brand Concentration:** One brand ("runail") brings in the most sales, but it also suffers from a massive abandonment rate (80,411 adds to cart vs. 49,510 removals).
-* **End-of-Month Drop:** Sales consistently drop in the last week of the month (e.g., from 156K events to just 31K events by December 31st).
-This aligns with consumer purchasing power cycles before payday.
+* **End-of-Month Drop:** Daily engagement trends show that sales consistently drop towards the end of the month (e.g., from 156K events to just 31K events by December 31st).
+This temporal trend aligns with consumer purchasing power cycles before payday.

 ### 💡 Strategic Recommendations
-* **Fix the Checkout Shock:** Introduce bundle offers for low-priced items or create dynamic shipping rules so customers don't feel surprised by shipping fees at checkout.
+* **Fix the Checkout Shock:** Introduce bundle offers for low-priced items or create dynamic shipping rules so customers don't feel surprised by checkout fees when buying cheap products.
 * **End-of-Month Campaigns:** Run targeted discounts or free shipping campaigns during the last week of the month to keep sales steady and prevent the revenue drop.